Wes Welker: 2014 season

 During the third preseason game on August 23, Welker was diagnosed with a concussion after a hit by Houston Texans safety D. J. Swearinger.
 The concussion was Welker's third in ten months.
 On September 2, the NFL suspended Welker for the first four games of the 2014 NFL season for violating the league's performance-enhancing drug policy after he failed a drug test due to amphetamines.
 On September 12, Welker's suspension was lifted due to the NFL's new drug policy.
 Welker made his season debut in Week 3, a 26–20 overtime loss to the Seattle Seahawks in a rematch of the previous year's Super Bowl.
 In a Week 5 game against the Arizona Cardinals on October 5, Welker passed Rod Smith for the most receptions by an undrafted player in NFL history.
 In a Week 7 game against the San Francisco 49ers, Welker caught his first touchdown of the season and it was Peyton Manning's 508th career touchdown pass, which tied Brett Favre for the most in NFL history.
 Overall, he finished the 2014 season with 49 receptions for 464 receiving yards and two receiving touchdowns.
 In the Divisional Round against the Indianapolis Colts, he had a 20-yard reception in the 24–13 loss.
 Welker did not re-sign with the Broncos and became a free agent.

 St. Louis Rams

-On November 9, 2015, the St. Louis Rams signed Welker to a one-year, $1.8 million contract including incentives.
+On November 9, 2015, the St. Louis Rams signed Welker to a one-year, $1.8 million contract.
 He appeared in eight games, but started none, and had 13 receptions for 102 yards for the Rams in the 2015 season.
 The 2015 season was Welker's last in the NFL as a player.
 He acknowledged he had retired in 2017.